jduggan83/see-a-mess/README.md

 #### Features to Implement

- - ability to choose from 4 or 5 themese
+ - website icon
  - load a custom css file
  - ability to override bootstrap core colors, using less variables
- - introduce options for animations
+ - introduce options for animations!!
+ - show how font-awesome can be used, and other large graphics with animations
+ - enhance spreadsheet, so content is invisable in list view.
+Mainly see what can be done to reduce clutter in srreadsheet and make editing and reading a bit easier for large websites.
  - For user editing, have a give me html piece to create a custom element of this and paste in html to change.